insin/newforms/docs/formsets.rst

 formset is boound.

-Of particular interest is the formset's ``extra`` property, which can be used to implement "add another" functionality by incrementing its value and re-rendering to generate the resulting extra form.
+Of particular interest is the formset's ``extra`` property, which can be used to implement "add another" functionality -- since this is a common use case, formsets have an ``addAnother()`` method does this for you.

-If you have a need to use FormSets on the client side *and* perform a regular HTTP POST request to process the form, you can still render ``formset.managmentForm()`` -- its hidden fields will be kept in sync with any changes made to the forset's form management configuration.
+If you ever have a need to use FormSets on the client side *and* perform a regular HTTP POST request to process the form, you can still render ``formset.managmentForm()`` -- its hidden fields will be kept in sync with any changes made to the forset's form management configuration.